Davo Karničar

 The other significant peaks he skied from include the north-east face of Eiger and the east face of Matterhorn in Switzerland and Mont Blanc, the highest peak in Alps in the border between Italy and France.
 In February 2001, he guided the first ski school for Nepalese children on the Khumbu Glacier in Nepal.

+In 2017, he collaborated with ski manufacturer Elan to produce the world's first mass production folding skis.

+He died on September 16, 2019 in a tree-cutting accident on his property.